luisibanez/open-source-databases-tutorial/source/M/Create.rst

 Where the "set" command is use to set the values of the variables.

-In order to see the result of these set commands we can use
+In order to see the result of these set commands we can use the `zwrite`_
+command:

 ::